 Alfred Nobel did not endow a prize for shoe-making, but in 1925 a senior member of the Cordwainers Company was awarded the Nobel Peace Prize.
-Like most Cordwainers, Austen Chamberlain came from a shoemaking family, but by the early years of the 20th century members of the family had taken up other careers.
-Austen Chamberlain (1863-1937) was one of Britain’s most distinguished politicians, yet his place in history is sometimes overshadowed by his father Joseph, the celebrated statesman, and his half-brother, Neville, prime minister 1937-40.
+Like most Cordwainers, Austen Chamberlain came from a shoemaking family, but by the early years of the 20th century members of his family had taken up other careers.
+Austen Chamberlain was one of Britain’s most distinguished politicians, yet his place in history is sometimes overshadowed by his father Joseph, the celebrated statesman, and his half-brother, Neville, prime minister 1937-40.
 The Chamberlains have been Cordwainers since the 18th century and Sir Austen’s direct descendants are active in the Company today.

 Destined for greatness by his father, Austen became an MP in 1892 aged only 29, having completed his education in France and Germany, meeting senior French politicians and dining with Bismarck.
 He never forgot these important encounters, especially Bismarck’s forceful nationalism.